Identifying Common Tree Disease Signs, Protecting Against Pests, and Preventing Diseases Affecting Your Trees

 • Choose disease-resistant, regionally adapted species to reduce vulnerability to common pathogens and environmental stress.

-• Schedule regular inspections to identify early warning signs such as leaf discoloration, cankers, or root decay before they advance.
+• Schedule regular inspections to identify early warning signs, such as leaf discoloration, cankers, or root decay, before they progress.

 • Maintain proper spacing and airflow to reduce moisture buildup that encourages fungal growth and pest infestations.